tlhunter/mig/README.md

 ## Configuration

 Configuration is be achieved by environment variables, CLI flags, or even a config file.
 The config file resembles a `.env` file with simple `KEY=value` pairs.
-While optional, `mig` looks in the current directory and traverses upwards until it finds a config file.
+While optional, `mig` looks in the current working directory and traverses upwards until it finds a config file.
+A specific path can be specified using the `--file` flag.

 Configuration defined via CLI flags take the highest priority.
-After that are values in environment variables, and the configuration file has the lowest priority.
+After that comes values in environment variables, with the configuration file having the lowest priority.

-The variable names used in the `.migrc` file are named exactly the same as the environment variables.
-What follows is a list of the various configuration options.
+The variable names used in the `.migrc` configuration file use the same name as the environment variables.
+The following is a list of the various configuration options:

-### Credentials
+### Connection Credentials

-A SQL connection string is all we need for this.
+A SQL connection string supplies all of the credentials.
 Basically it looks like `protocol://user:pass@host:port/dbname`.

 ```sh
 mig --credentials="protocol://user:pass@host:port/dbname"
 MIG_CREDENTIALS="protocol://user:pass@host:port/dbname" mig
 ```

-Currently, `mig` supports protocols of `postgresql` and `mysql`.
-In the future it will support more.
-Internally `mig` load the proper driver depending on the protocol.
-To disable TLS verification add the `?sslmode=disable` option.
-Here's an example of how you might connect to a local database:
+Currently, `mig` supports protocols of `postgresql` and `mysql` with plans to support more.
+Internally `mig` loads the proper driver depending on the protocol.
+TLS checking can be set using query strings.
+Here's an example of how to connect to a local database:

 ```sh
 mig --credentials="postgresql://user:hunter2@localhost:5432/dbname?sslmode=disable"